PostHog/posthog.com/contents/handbook/strategy/investors.md

 ## Seed - March 2020

-We raised a $3M seed round, led by YCombinator and 1984 VC.
+We raised a $3M seed round, led by Y Combinator and 1984 VC.

 We are also grateful to work with the support of the following: